saschadoemer/agrirouter-protobuf-toolset/README.md

 ### The current project you're looking at?

 This project contains a simple toolset for working with the agrirouter protobuf files to ensure easy development, testing and debugging.
-At this point the project will include:
+At this point the project will include sub projects with different approaches.

+#### Command line client

-* ...a command line client to encode, decode and validate Protobuf using the given types the AR supports.
+The command line client is able to encode, decode and validate Protobuf using the given types the AR supports.
+Decoding will be Protobuf to JSON for better readability.
+Encoding will be JSON to Protobuf, validation will be performed on given Protobuf.

-* ...a web service implementation which can be run as a Spring Boot JAR with the same functionality as the command line client.
-* ...a rich client interface with the same functionality as the command line client.
+#### Rich client interface

+-- TBD --

+#### Web service implementation

+-- TBD --

+### Missing something?
+Something is broken?

+Feel free to file a feature request or a bug using the issue tracker.

 ### How to support the project?

 If you like the work we are doing, feel free to [buy us a coffee](buymeacoff.ee/ks0iWGZlR).

-### Development setup

-* Clone the repository using SSH, see [gist for further information](https://gist.github.com/developius/c81f021eb5c5916013dc) how to setup SSH.
-* Import Maven project into IDE of your choice.
-* Generate sources using `mvn clean package`.